Rikishi: Society's perception

 In Japan, wrestlers are perceived both as gentle giants and sex symbols.

-During sumo's first golden age in the late Edo period, the Japanese collective imagination first developed an image of larger-than-life wrestlers, with a gentle character, an excessive appetites and a superhuman strength.
+During sumo's first golden age in the late Edo period, the Japanese collective imagination first developed an image of larger-than-life wrestlers, with a gentle character, an excessive appetite and a superhuman strength.
 Tales of thirteen-year-old Akashi lifting rocks to help his farmer father, Tanikaze separating two fighting bulls by grabbing them by the horns, or Shiranui lifting seven sacks of rice spread over his head and shoulders to impress Matthew C. Perry became popular myths and are credited to the wrestlers as biographical elements in their own right, like the stories of mythological heroes.

 During the 1780s, wrestlers became veritable icons and card games and dolls depicting them became widespread.
 In order to benefit from the sport's popularity, some physically strong individuals, called (看板大関, kanban-ōzeki), were introduced for the duration of one or two tournaments as wrestlers, serving as an attraction without having any real wrestling ability.
 Production and distribution of ukiyo-e works depicting the sport's most popular figures also became more widespread, with authors like Utagawa Kunisada and Toyokuni, Hasegawa Sadanobu or Hiroshige who gained popularity thanks to their works.
 Kibyōshi (picture books) and makura-e (erotic prints) were also mass-produced, with wrestlers as the central figures.